mazimeng/chromaggus/NOTE.md

     * healings
     * all kins of balls/bolts

-## itemization
+# game mechanics
+* objectives
+  * take all cities to win
+* time
+  * day/night
+  * seasons
+* cities
+  * cities without any heroes in range may slowly go neutral
+  * player may take enemy's city by staying in range. enemies may do the same to turn a city.
+  * city generates gold. player buys items from cities.
+  * city's attributes; but what are they for?
+    * population: gold
+    * satisfaction? gold?
+    * public security?
+    * tax: gold
+  * weapons/armors can be crafted in city
+* items
+  * weapons/armors have durability
   * weapons and armors have effects that affect abilities.
   * players want to get better items to maximize their characters' abilities
   * weapons
     * melee: sword, axe, hammer
     * ranged: bow, crossbow
   * shields

-## cities
-* population
-* satisfaction
-* safety
-* tax

-# characters
-## abilities
-* level up abilities

-# game mechanics
-* cities
-  * take all cities to win
-  * cities without any heroes in range may slowly go neutral
-  * player may take enemy's city by staying in range. enemies may do the same to turn a city.
-  * city generates gold. player buys items from cities.
-  * population?
-* weapons
-  * weapons have durability
 * constructions
   * shops, craft armors and weapons
   * church, to revive dead heroes